ATATC/atatc.github.io/README.md

 to compete in the [University of Waterloo EV Challenge](https://uwaterloo.ca/electric-vehicle-challenge).
 I'm still active in the VeC Steering Council even though I have left high school.

+In summer 2025, I started leading a small research group that aims at conference workshop challenges.
+We are actively recruiting undergraduate or high-school students who have built a certain fundamental understanding in deep learning, especially bioinformatics, and are ready to invest a decent amount of time and effort.
+Feel free to reach out to [me](mailto:terry.fu@projectneura.org) if you are interested.

 Also, a big fan in racing and sport cars who have heavily invested in Ferrari and Porsche.

 ## Publications